joachim-n/dorgpatch/README.md

  - Your changes to tests are all on a branch whose name is of the format '1234-tests'.
 This should be merged into your feature branch.

+Optional, to support also creating an interdiff file, one of:
+ - The most recent patch corresponds to a commit on the feature branch whose subject is of the form 'patch COMMENT-NUMBER', the number of the comment the patch was posted on.
+ - The most recent patch file is in the current folder, and the filename contains both the issue number and the number of the comment it was posted on.

+The following optional parameters may be passed.
+If omitted, they will be prompted for.
+ - comment_number: The index number for the comment the patch will be posted on.
+One of:
-Pass a parameter to give a comment number for the issue.
-Alternatively, the script can query drupal.org's API to get the number for the next comment on the issue.
+   - a numeric value for the comment number for the issue.
+   - '?' to query drupal.org's API to get the number for the next comment on the issue.
+   - 'x' to not add a comment number to the patch na,e

 ## Example